WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who helped you this week?

-* People during the bookdash, but mostly MS!
+* People during the bookdash, mostly MS!

 #### What did you achieve?